Empowering Lives:

 We support recovery in whatever form your journey requires.
 We believe in harm reduction and that not all progress is linear.
 Whatever pathway your recovery takes, Fenix is here to help you walk that path—you are not alone.

-Advocacy Initiatives and Leadership Development
+Advocacy Initiatives and

 We advocate for women, BIPOC, and LGBTQIA+ folks during and after incarceration, including voter education and mobilization work, policy change advocacy, direct nonviolent action, and other initiatives that build civic engagement and bring power BACK to the people.
 We engage in mutual aid and power-building with and on behalf of our confined and newly-released siblings, focusing on BIPOC and LGBTQIA+ folks who are systemically oppressed and the most at need.
 We work with local, state, and national organizations to partner with them, learn from them, and be part of something greater than ourselves.
 Whether it is doing voter engagement and education, advocating for policy change, engaging with local leaders to make those policy changes, or participating in civic demonstrations, Fenix tries to center our people in this work and make a difference.